 The Group operates in an environment where it is subject to regulatory investigations, litigation and customer remediation.
 The Group is currently exposed to a number of regulatory and litigation matters.
-The Group's and the Bank's provision for these matters is £1.1bn and £146 million respectively at 31 December 2021, the most significant of which is the HBOS Reading matter.
+The Group's provision for these matters is £1.1bn at 31 December 2021, the most significant of which is the HBOS Reading matter.